smathot/time_series_test/readme.md

         downsampling window to speed up the analysis.
     split: int, optional
         The number of splits that the analysis should be based on.
+    split_method: str, optional
+        If 'interleaved', the data is split in a regular interleaved fashion, such the first row goes to the first subset, the second row to the second subset, etc. If 'random', the data is split randomly in subsets.
     samples_fe: bool, optional
         Indicates whether sample indices are included as an additive factor to the fixed-effects formula.
 If all splits yielded the same sample